QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 df
 ```

-We can see there are `NaN` values or missing data so let us go ahead and drop those
+We can see there are `NaN` values which represents missing data so let us go ahead and drop those

 ```{code-cell} ipython3
 df.dropna(inplace=True)